Table for cat diseases

 The oldest vaccine we have is fighting panleukopenia, a form of infectious enteritis.
 This is a very serious viral form of cat diseases can lead to death in a short time.
 The extremely aggressive pathogen affects mainly young cats, which is why the vaccination is of greater importance; for the later years, however, the disease is hardly a risk, since with regular vaccination sufficient protection exists.

-In addition to the two mentioned there are other pathogens that can lead to milder forms of the rather broad term cat flu.
+In addition to the two mentioned there are other pathogens. they can lead to milder forms of the rather broad term cat flu.
 Here is especially the Chlamydia to call.
-These are bacteria-like microbes that cause eye tears and against which there is recently a vaccine. which is used mainly in infested cat colonies.
+These are bacteria-like microbes that cause eye tears and against which there is recently a vaccine.
+This is used mainly in infested cat colonies.

 Fortunately, we now have a vaccine against cat leukosis, a very common and dangerous disease.
 Again, it is an infection that, although transmitted at a young age, remain latent for a long time and may come later to the outbreak.
 In a study of about 6000 serums, which was carried out in 1994 in the Federal Republic of Germany, the pathogen was found in more than 10 percent of healthy and more than 18 percent of the sick animals.
 The virus leads to the following four diseases: